croct-tech/plug-react/README.md

 }
 ```

-To avoid the component to suspend while loading you can provide an `initial` state to be rendered instead:
+To avoid the component from suspending while loading, you can provide an `initial` state to be rendered instead:

 ```tsx
 import {Suspense, ReactElement} from 'react';